Fixed-Parameter Algorithms for the Weighted Max-Cut Problem on Embedded 1-Planar Graphs: Max-Cut for embedded 1-planar graphs with arbitrary edge weights

 In lines \ref{algo:MaxCut1pl-neg:check1} and \ref{algo:MaxCut1pl-neg:check2}, the algorithm checks if merging two nodes would contradict the requirement that all edges in $C$ need to be in the calculated cut.
 Without this check the algorithm might run into inconsistencies because an edge cannot be forced in a cut after its nodes were merged.
 In the following theorem we show that a cut calculated by Algorithm \ref{algo:MaxCut1pl-neg} is indeed maximum.

 \begin{theorem} Algorithm \ref{algo:MaxCut1pl-neg} computes a maximum cut in a weighted 1-~planar graph $G$ with arbitrary edge weights, given a set of crossing edges $X$ in a 1-planar embedding of $G$ and a set of fixed cut edges $C \subseteq E_G$. \end{theorem} \begin{proof} We prove its optimality by induction over $k=\vert X \vert$.
 Let $G$ be a weighted $k$-almost-planar graph.
 For $k=0$ the given graph is planar.
 Thus the \FCEMCA for planar graphs calculates a node set defining a maximum cut in $G$ \cite{LiersP12}.
-For $k>0$ we show that the calculated cut is not smaller than a maximum cut in $G$.
+For $k>0$ we show that \dahn{the value of} the calculated cut is not smaller than \dahn{the value of} a maximum cut in $G$.
 Let $\nodeCutExt{^*}$ define a maximum cut in $G$ and let $\Cut$ be the cut defined by the calculated node set $\nodeCut$.
 Let $\kz = \{e_{vy}, e_{wz}\} \in \I$ be an arbitrary crossing.
 Let $G_1 = G/wy, G_2 = G/yz$ and $G_3 = \AddEdges(G - e_{wz},\{e_{wy}, e_{yz}\})$ be the $(k-1)$-almost-planar graphs (Lemma \ref{lem:k-1-al-pl}, Corollary \ref{cor:k-1-al-pl}), whose cuts $\CutExt{_1, G_1}, \CutExt{_2, G_2}$ and $\CutExt{_3, G_3}$ were calculated recursively by the algorithm.
 There are 8 possible ways for $\nodeCutExt{^*}$ to separate the four endpoints of $\kz$.
 These are shown in Figure \ref{fig:8sepOptions} (a)--(h).
-If the endpoints of $\kz$ are separated as shown in (a), (b), (c), (e), (f) or (g), the maximum of $\CutExt{_1, G_1}$ and $\CutExt{_2, G_2}$ is not smaller than $\CutExt{^*, G}$ (Theorem \ref{theo:opt}).
+If the endpoints of $\kz$ are separated as shown in (a), (b), (c), (e), (f) or (g), the maximum of $\dahn{\wert(\CutExt{_1, G_1})}$ and $\dahn{\wert(\CutExt{_2, G_2})}$ is not smaller than $\dahn{\wert(\CutExt{^*, G})}$ (Theorem \ref{theo:opt}).
 If the endpoints of $\kz$ are separated as shown in (d) or (h), $\CutExt{^*, G}$ has the same value as a maximum cut $\CutExt{_3^*, G_3}$ in $G_3$ (Corollary \ref{cor:cut-transfer-from-G_removal_wz}).
-Due to the induction hypothesis, $\CutExt{_3, G_3}$ is not smaller than $\CutExt{_3^*, G_3}$.
-The algorithm chooses the node set defining the biggest of these three cuts (line \ref{algo:MaxCut1pl-neg:maxGew}--\ref{algo:MaxCut1pl-neg:convert_E}) and transfers it back to $G$ without changing its value (Lemma \ref{lem:cut-transfer-to-G}).
-Thus the calculated cut $\Cut$ is not smaller than $\CutExt{^*, G}$ and is therefore maximum in $G$. \end{proof}
+Due to the induction hypothesis, $\dahn{\wert(\CutExt{_3, G_3})}$ is not smaller than $\dahn{\wert(\CutExt{_3^*, G_3})}$.
+The algorithm chooses the node set defining the \dahn{cut with the highest value} (line \ref{algo:MaxCut1pl-neg:maxGew}--\ref{algo:MaxCut1pl-neg:convert_E}) and transfers it back to $G$ without changing its value (Lemma \ref{lem:cut-transfer-to-G}).
+Thus \dahn{the value of} the calculated cut $\Cut$ is not smaller than $\dahn{\wert(\CutExt{^*, G})}$ and $\Cut$ is therefore maximum in $G$. \end{proof}

 In order to gain an intuition about the running time of Algorithm~\ref{algo:MaxCut1pl-neg}, we consider its recursion tree.
 At each inner node a crossing is resolved by performing three recursive calls, leading to three children.
 Therefore, the height of the tree corresponds to the number of crossings and the leaves represent the planar problem instances.
 Assuming we have $k$ crossings, there are $3^k$ leaves, on which a planar problem instance must be solved.
 The running time required for this dominates the running time required at the inner nodes.
 We now give a formal proof of the running time.